 Key audit matters are those matters that, in my professional judgement, were of most significance in my audit of the financial statements of the current period.
-The matter set out below was addressed in the context of my audit of the financial statements as a whole, and in forming my opinion thereon, and I do not provide a separate opinion on this matter.
+These matters were addressed in the context of my audit of the financial statements as a whole, and in forming my opinion thereon, and I do not provide a separate opinion on these matters.